Blue Is the Warmest Colour: Style

 The camerawork and many of Kechiche's directorial decisions give the film a true-to-life feel, which has led audiences to read meaning into it that they derive from their personal experiences.
 In The Yale Review, Charles Taylor wrote: "Instead of fencing its young lovers within a petting zoo...
 Kechiche removes the barriers that separate us from them.
 He brings the camera so close to the faces of his actresses that he seems to be trying to make their flesh more familiar to us than his own."

 Significance of the colour blue

-Blue Is the Warmest Colour is also filled with visual symbolism.
+Blue Is the Warmest Colour is characterized by visual symbolism.
 The colour blue is used extensively throughout the film—from the lighting in the gay club Adèle visits to the dress she wears in the last scene and most notably in Emma's hair and eyes.
 For Adèle, blue represents emotional intensity, curiosity, love, and sadness.
-Adèle also references Pablo Picasso a number of times, who famously went through a melancholy Blue Period.
+Adèle also references Pablo Picasso, who famously went through a melancholy Blue Period.
 As Emma grows out of her relationship with Adèle and their passion wanes, she removes the blue from her hair and adopts a more natural, conservative hairstyle.